PDBeurope/ner_for_protein_structures/README.md

 pip install -r requirements.txt
 ```

-To be able to use some of the NLP tools install the scientific, english language model
+To be able to use some of the NLP tools install the scientific, English language model
 ```bash
 pip install https://s3-us-west-2.amazonaws.com/ai2-s2-scispacy/releases/v0.5.3/en_core_sci_sm-0.5.3.tar.gz
 ```